RAF Horsham St Faith: RAF Bomber Command use

 Two of the early visitors to the new airfield were the Right Honourable Neville Chamberlain and General Sir Alan Brooke.

-In August 1941, an aircraft from No. 18 Squadron RAF flying from Horsham St Faith en route to attack a power station at Gosnay, dropped a box by parachute over the south-west corner of the airfield at Saint- Omer-Longeunesse, containing a pair of legs for Wing Commander Douglas Bader who had been shot down over France and had lost his artificial limbs in the process.
+In August 1941, a Bristol Blenheim bomber from No. 18 Squadron RAF flying from Horsham St Faith en route to attack a power station at Gosnay, re-routed over the airfield at Saint-Omer (Wizernes) where it delivered (by parachute) a pair of artificial legs for Wing Commander Douglas Bader who had been shot down over France and had lost his artificial limbs in the process.

 In December 1941 No. 105 Squadron RAF arrived from RAF Swanton Morley to begin training on the new de Havilland Mosquito fast bomber and from June 1942, the squadron carried out photographic and bombing missions over Germany.